-In Asheville the Black population constitutes 11% but 22% live below poverty, 29% of households have no access to a vehicle, 19% are stopped by the police (3X the rate of White citizens), 45% were involved in a police officer using force when stopped, 68 % suspended from school, and 46% arrested for marijuana use (when use rates the same for Whites and Blacks).
-Black adults are 20 percent more likely to report serious psychological distress any other racial group and have the highest reported rate of mental illnesses (Mental Health Association, MHA).
-Since the end of May 2020, nearly every racial/ethnic group has been experiencing consistently higher rates of suicidal ideation than the 2019 average according to the most recent MHA Screening data, MHA also found that loneliness or isolation was most likely to be selected as one of the top three things contributing to the individual's mental health concerns and 21% of Blacks/African Americans cited racism as one of the three contributing factors.
-Despite the mental health concerns and issues in the minority population, in 2018, 8.7 percent of African American and Latino adults received mental health services compared with 18.6 percent of non-Hispanic whites.
+In Asheville, the Black population constitutes 11% of total population, of which 22% live below poverty, 29% of households have no access to a vehicle, 19% are stopped by the police (3X the rate of White citizens), 45% experienced force when stopped by police, 68% are suspended from school, and 46% are arrested for marijuana use (when use rates are the same for Whites and Blacks).
+Black adults are 20% more likely to report serious psychological distress compared to any other racial group and have the highest reported rate of mental illnesses (Mental Health Association, MHA).
+Since the end of May 2020, nearly every racial/ethnic group has been experiencing consistently higher rates of suicidal ideation than the 2019 average, according to the most recent MHA Screening data.
+MHA also found that loneliness or isolation were most likely to be selected as one of the top three factors contributing to individuals' mental health concerns, and 21% of Blacks/African Americans cited racism as one of the three contributing factors.
+Despite the mental health concerns and issues present in minority populations, in 2018, only 8.7% of African American and Latino adults received mental health services compared to 18.6% of non-Hispanic whites.
 These numbers indicate the growing need for services directed toward minority-identifying individuals and the need for ATLM to expand the services offered.
-Having Wellness of Wheels will allow ATLM to go into the community and meet people where they are.
-Many people do not have access to medical and mental health services or are wary of using such services because those providing aid do not look like them and the tragic history of the medical profession and BIPOC individuals.
-Working within the different neighborhoods, schools, churches, and businesses to educate community members and having similarly identifying therapists decreases the stigma and increase awareness so more people deciding to invest in their medical and mental health.
+Having Wellness of Wheels will allow ATLM to go directly into the community and meet people where they are.
+Many do not have access to medical and mental health services or are wary of using such services because of the tragic history of the medical profession in relation to BIPOC individuals and decades of stigma.
+Working within the different neighborhoods, schools, churches, and businesses to educate community members, and having similarly identifying therapists, decreases stigma and increase awareness so more people can decide to invest in their medical and mental health.

-Link to COVID-19
+Link to COVID-19\